Subaru-PFS/ics_doc/PFS-IPMU-00001/hardware.rst

 1. key infrastructure

    * System wide shared storage services and their end points (like NFS, WebDAV) are categorized into this layer.
    * At minimum N+2 configuration is required for storage space, like RAID1 with hot spare (N+2), RAID6 with hot spare (N+3).
      Controller box is better to be in redundant configuration (but currently no).
    * Hosting computer(s) are better to be configured as redundant, especially for power supply (redundant with connecting to different UPS), system storage (RAID1), and are required to be configured using automated system like ansible.
    * Storage service end points shall be VM guests and configured using automated system like ansible, to make relocation (at hardware failure) or reinstallation/reconfiguration (at the most serious case) work easy and quick without consulting to detailed manual etc.

 2. computing nodes

    * Conputing resources to run VM guests are categorized into this layer.
    * Any hardware shall be replacable without special software configuration for VM guests running on them (like just by virt hot migration).
    * Hardware configuration is better to be redundant in the simplest way, like RAID1 for its system disk, dual power supply, ECC memory, but not a requirement. (mostly, RAID1 and ECC are used, but one of dual power supply is connected.)
    * Operating system configuration shall be performed using automated system like ansible.

 3. remaining important single point of failure (SPOF)

    * This category is a collection of SPOF which are not easy to be implemented as redundant.
    * SPOFs in the system are listed with possible (implemented) mitigation(s).
    * Network switch: spare switches are in storage
    * iSCSI storage controller (RAID6): no mitigation for now. hardware is configured as single backplane and single controller.
-  * Main storage box (RAID1): backup box with 10x 3.5in HDD is in storage, HP RAID controller keeps RAID configuration in HDD so no reconfiguration is required on replacing control computer.
+   * Main storage box (RAID1): backup box with 10x 3.5in HDD slots is in storage, HP
+     RAID controller keeps RAID configuration in HDD so no reconfiguration is required on replacing control computer.

 Storage service
 ------

 PFS infrastructure provides six storage resources as follows:

-* /virt: VM guest disk image pool.
+* ``/virt``: VM guest disk image pool.
 Exposed as NFS and all disk images are in raw format (no qcow2 etc. is allowed).
-* /server: Service data storage.
+* ``/server``: Service data storage.
 Exposed as NFS.
-* /simdata: Instrument development use, like ICS or observation simulation.
+* ``/simdata``: Instrument development use, like ICS or observation simulation.
   Exposed as NFS.
-* /data1: IPMU internal general storage service.
+* ``/data1``: IPMU internal general storage service.
 Exposed as NFS and smb.
-* /backup: Periodic differential backup storage, offline from normal servers and only accessible from VM guest for backup operation due to security reason (not to be affected by malware etc. through shared channel).
+* ``/backup``: Periodic differential backup storage, offline from normal servers and only accessible from VM guest for backup operation due to security reason
+  (not to be affected by malware etc. through shared channel).
-* /arch1: development archive storage.
+* ``/arch1``: development archive storage.
 Exposed as web or webdav (and NFS internally).

 First four areas are critical for system operation, so